Australians of all ages lose tens of millions of dollars every year as a result online romance scams.

 If you have been affected by an online dating and romance scam, help is available from counselling and support services.

-You may be eligible for financial help through the Financial Assistance Scheme (FAS).
-Help can be for counselling, medical expenses, and loss of earnings. - eSafety Commissioner
+If you are a victim of crime, you may be eligible for financial help through the Financial Assistance Scheme (FAS).
+Help can be for counselling, medical expenses, and loss of earnings.

 You should report any cyber abuse (regardless of your age), or image-based abuse to the eSafety Commissioner.
 They also investigate cyber bullying and help you deal with online abuse.